-Our summer writing workshops are open to NYU and visiting students.
-NYU students may register for the summer term via Albert starting in February 2018.
+Our summer writing workshops are open to NYU and visiting students, and are held in various locations on NYU's Greenwich Village campus.
+NYU students may register for the summer term via Albert starting in February 2019.
 Visiting students should refer to the Summer in NYC website for registration information and instructions.
 High school students should consult the NYU Precollege website to learn more about our precollege offerings.

 CRWRI-UA 815 Creative Writing: Introduction to Fiction and Poetry (Multiple Sections)

 The popular introductory workshop offers an exciting introduction to the basic elements of poetry and fiction—with in-class writing, take-home reading and writing assignments, and substantive discussions of craft.
 The course is structured as a workshop, which means that students will receive feedback from their instructor and their fellow writers in a roundtable setting, and should be prepared to offer their classmates responses to their work.

 Summer Session II